lf-energy/foundation/project-stages.md

  * Have a documented and publicly accessible description of the project's governance, decision-making, and release processes.
  * Have a healthy number of maintainers from at least two organizations.
 A maintainer or committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
  * Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
  * Receive a supermajority vote from the TAC to move to Graduated stage.
-Projects can move directly from Sandbox to Mature status if they can demonstrate sufficient maturity and have met all requirements.
+Projects can move directly from Sandbox to Graduated status if they can demonstrate sufficient maturity and have met all requirements.

 ### Emeritus Stage